 - Telework options (e.g., working from home or video conferencing)

-- Time-off benefits (e.g., personal days, floating holidays or vacation buying)
+- Paid-time-off benefits (e.g., personal days, floating holidays or vacation buying)

 Health and wellness benefits (home life)